 Sickle Cell/Hemoglobinopathies Comprehensive Care Program

-The Sickle Cell/Hemoglobinopathies Comprehensive Care Program, offered through the Cancer Center at Nicklaus Children's Hospital, has been providing sickle cell anemia treatment for children for more than 25 years.
-More than 300 patients with sickle cell disease and other hemoglobinopathies are cared for on a regular basis.
+The Sickle Cell/Hemoglobinopathies Comprehensive Care Program, offered through the Cancer Center at Nicklaus Children's Hospital, has been providing treatment for children with sickle cell disease and other homeblobinopathies for more than 25 years.
+Over 300 patients with are cared for on a regular basis.

-Under the direction of our team of highly experienced pediatric hematologists, children with sickle cell anemia and other hemoglobinopathies are monitored closely and receive comprehensive management, including coordination of EKGs, echocardiograms, eye examinations, radiology tests and more.
-Preventive measures offered through the program include immunizations, prophylactic antibiotics and vitamins.
-In addition, eye, endocrinology and cardiac evaluations are performed on a regular basis.
+Under the direction of our team of highly experienced pediatric hematologists, children with sickle cell anemia and other hemoglobinopathies are monitored closely and receive comprehensive management, including but not limited to the coordination of EKGs, echocardiograms, eye examinations, radiology tests with special emphasis on transcranial doppler.
+Preventive measures include immunizations, prophylactic antibiotics and vitamins.
+Ophthalmology, endocrinology and cardiac evaluations are performed on a regular basis.

 Sickle cell anemia treatment and special services include: